 avoir/être in the imparfait + participe passé of the main verb

-Let’s see how to conjugate in this tense on the example of the verb oublier (“to forget”):
+Let’s see how to conjugate in this tense using the example of the verb oublier (“to forget”):

 |J’avais oublié – I had forgotten||Nous avions oublié – we had forgotten|

 |Tu avais oublié – you had forgotten||Vous aviez oublié – you had forgotten|

 |l/elle/on avait oublié – he/she/one had forgotten||Ils/Elles avaient oublié – they had forgotten|

 J’avais oublié de te dire ! – “I had forgotten to tell you!”